Micha Hofri

 An eclectic compilation of formulas I found useful in the analysis of

-Comments to the list would be appreciated and acknowledged!
+Comments to the list will be appreciated and acknowledged!

 Teaching: